Update on Data Center Development and Transmission Lines in Fauquier

 Gigaland, Remington

 Data center developer Gigaland has proposed 2.8 million square feet of data center development across 10 buildings, each one at least 65-feet tall, on approximately 200 acres southeast of Remington Technology Park across Lucky Hill Road.
-Two on-site substations are proposed to serve the site.
+Three on-site substations are proposed to serve the site.
 If approved, this would be the largest data center campus in the County by far.
 In addition to the proposed rezoning, the County would have to approve a comprehensive plan amendment to bring approximately 50 acres of the site into the County Service District in order for Gigaland to develop the property as currently planned.
 County staff have made their first round of comments on the application, though some outstanding issues remain.
 With an official acceptance date of July 30, the application could be heard by the Planning Commission as early as November.

 SAMX, Remington